 Funder: National Institutes of Health

-This opportunity, offered by the National Institutes of Health (NIH), solicits applications to establish a Clinical Trial Center (CTC) and up to seven Clinical Centers (CCs) as part of the HeartShare 2.0 program.
-The focus is on refining subtypes and treatment targets for heart failure with preserved ejection fraction (HFpEF) through precision clinical trials.
-The CTC will coordinate trial activities, develop master protocols, manage projects, oversee recruitment, monitor milestones, and ensure scientific rigor.
-CCs will recruit and retain HFpEF patients and controls, conduct deep phenotyping, obtain tissue biopsies, and support longitudinal follow-up and recruitment for future trials.
-Applicants can apply for either the CTC or a CC, but must use different Principal Investigators (PIs) for each application.
+This funding opportunity solicits applications for a new Clinical Trial Center (CTC) and up to seven Clinical Centers (CCs) as part of the HeartShare 2.0 program, focused on heart failure with preserved ejection fraction (HFpEF).
+The CTC will lead and coordinate precision clinical trial activities, including protocol development, project management, recruitment oversight, performance milestones, and the scientific conduct of trials.
+Clinical Centers will focus on recruiting and retaining heart failure patients and controls, conducting deep phenotyping, longitudinal follow-up, obtaining tissue biopsies, and recruiting for future clinical trials.
+Applicants may propose either a CTC or CC, but must use different Principal Investigators (PIs) for each.
+Each application should clearly indicate whether it is for a CTC or CC in the project title.